 Ready to take your playing to the next level?
 It can be hard to know how to go about picking out a new instrument, so we created a step by step guide to make the process as easy as possible.
 This guide can be used when going from a rental instrument to a nicer one, picking out an instrument for the first time, or trading your nice instrument for an even better one.
 For more information on our trade-in/ trade-up policy, please view the policy page under the "Resources" tab.

-Now that you’ve narrowed down which instrument you like, it’s time to look at bows.
+Now that you’ve narrowed down what instrument you like, it’s time to look at bows.
 The two upgraded types are carbon fiber and wood.
 This online guide gives you a great idea as to the pros and cons of each.
-If you’re not sure, try some of each.
+If you’re not sure, go ahead and try both.

 Cases vary widely in cost and quality.
-Violinists, violists, and cellists must decide if they want a hard plastic case, or one with a fabric cover.
+Violinists, violists, and cellists must decide if they want a hard case, or one with a fabric cover.
 Popular violin and viola cases include Pedi, Tonareli, and Bobelock.
-Hard cello cases start around $500 and increase in price the lighter they get.
-Bass cases only come as bags, but upgraded bags are available for purchase, starting around $250.
+Hard cello cases start around $500 and increase in price as they get lighter.
+Bass cases only come as bags, but upgraded, extra padded bags are available for purchase, starting around $250.

 The last thing to consider is any accessories you might need.
 Rosin, shoulder rests, endpin stoppers, mutes, pickups: we have it all!
 Coming up with a list of items you might need before you come is a great way to work it into your budget.
 Especially if you’re sizing up, consider too if items like shoulder rests will be compatible with the new size.

 If you have any questions, we are happy to talk prices and options with you.
 Please just give us a call at 614-267-7221 or send us an email with the price range you have in mind for more details.
 Appointments can be made by phone or email.